All Episodes

 This is what the Republicans have been working toward this day for decades.

-We have a right dismissal.
+We have a right to snember.

 Think about it this way, Sean.

-Republicans have been out in the open for 48 years, nearly a half century, being opposed to Roe vs.
+Republicans have been out in the open for 48 years, nearly a half century, being opposed to Roe versus Waits because it was wrong.

-That's the worst kept secret in the world because Roe was in fact wrong.
+That's the worst kept secret in the world because Roe was, in fact, wrong.

 They are the plotters.